alskipp/ASValueTrackingSlider/README.md

 What do you need?
 ---

+If you use [CocoaPods](http://beta.cocoapods.org) then just add `pod 'ASValueTrackingSlider'` to your podfile.

-Just include these two files in your project:
+Alternatively, just include these two files in your project:

 * ASValueTrackingSlider.h
 * ASValueTrackingSlider.m